 Frank and Claire, what a match and what a prize!
 Here we are at the Mayacama Golf Club, a cathedral of golf!

 I recall Frank, aka “Max” when you were inducted into the ranks of “professional golf.”
 At the age of 10, you entered the Nike Youth Summer Golf Camp at Pebble Beach and the Robert Louis Stevenson School.
-I was there for the “induction ceremony,” with your Mom, Dad, and Liz.
-It was not an easy transition for you.
+I was there for the “induction ceremony” with your Mom, Dad, and Liz.
+It was not a smooth transition for you.

-I believe you maintained your “pro-card” for exactly one-week.
-What with separation anxiety and the like of Jordan Spieth, Justin Thomas and Rickie Fowler on the horizon, your “pro-career” was cut short.
+I believe you maintained your “pro-card” for precisely one week.
+What with separation anxiety and the like of Jordan Spieth, Justin Thomas, and Rickie Fowler on the horizon, your “pro-career” was cut short.

-But you have a greater prize in Claire!
+But you have a more fabulous prize in Claire!